 Tairua offers a beguiling selection of speciality shops, including the fascinating Heaven and Earth Crystal gallery, Haus Blank for chic gifts and homewares, and The Little Gallery for fine art, jewellery and sculpture.
 Tucked away on the edge of Mt Pauanui, Grand Mercure Puka Park is the ideal location for a secluded winter getaway, with its lodge-like feel and private villa style accommodation amidst the treetops.
 In the Paunui Village Centre, Outback Surf, Hello Friday and Armoire offer timeless and contemporary fashion and decor.

 For the final leg of your Coromandel road trip, discover Whangamata; a long-loved beach town that has kept pace with city fashion and cuisine, while retaining its laid-back small town charm.
 Contain is the town’s stand-out boutique with its curated selection of designer fashion, jewellery and accessories, and Bella will inspire kitchen and homeware fans.
 Six Forty Six is a popular stop for coffee, cabinet food and a delicious brunch menu.

 Next stop, Waihi is well worth a wander.
 Sustainable Pantry is an inspiring eco speciality store with pantry staples and delicious snacks and salads.
 A winter’s day driving through Karangahake Gorge is a pleasure in itself, enhanced only by a trip to Fall’s Retreat for gifts, gardening, and gastronomic indulgence.

 With too many great cafes, sights and experiences to enjoy over one weekend, The Coromandel is well worth revisiting.
-Pop in to Paeroa next time for live music and great food at The Refinery and be sure and check out Earth Energies NZ for your next well spent winter weekend.
+Pop in to Paeroa next time for live music and great food at The Refinery and be sure and check out Earth Energies Sanctuary at Mangatarata for your next well spent winter weekend.